kzar/telit-862-python-tools/README.markdown

 -----

-This repository serves to group together a bunch of scripts I've been writing to assist in the development process with the [http://www.telit.com/en/products/gsm-gprs.php?p_ac=show&p=7](Telit 862GPS).
+This repository serves to group together a bunch of scripts I've been writing to assist in the development process with the [Telit 862GPS](http://www.telit.com/en/products/gsm-gprs.php?p_ac=show&p=7).
 They are all designed for Linux.

-I recommend also checking out [http://kzar.co.uk/blog/view/embedded-development-setup-with-macbook](my blog post on the 862) for some more details.
+I recommend also checking out [my blog post on the 862](http://kzar.co.uk/blog/view/embedded-development-setup-with-macbook) for some more details.

 rs-send-python.py
 -----------------